fuzziqersoftware/newserv/README.md

     * Online quests and download quests (saved as .bin/.dat files)
     * GBA games (saved as .gba files)
     * Client functions / patches (saved as .bin files and disassembled as .txt files)
-    * Player, system, and Guild Card data from BB sessions (saved as .psochar, .psosys, .psosysteam, and .psocard files)
+    * Player, system, and Guild Card data from BB sessions (saved as .psochar, .psosys, .psosystem, and .psocard files)
     * Stream file data from BB sessions (saved as ItemPMT, BattleParamEntry, ItemMagEdit, and PlyLevelTbl files)
     * Episode 3 online quests and maps (saved as .mnmd files)
     * Episode 3 download quests (saved as .mnm files)